19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 ### Assistance that may be rendered to foreign resolution authority

-89\.—(1) Notwithstanding the provisions of any prescribed written law or any requirement imposed thereunder or any rule of law, the Authority or any person authorised by the Authority may, in relation to a request by a resolution authority of a foreign country or territory for assistance —
+89\.—(1) Notwithstanding the provisions of any prescribed written law or any requirement imposed thereunder or any rule of law, the Authority or any person authorised by the Authority may, in relation to a request by a foreign resolution authority for assistance —

-(a) transmit to the resolution authority any material in the possession of the Authority that is requested by the resolution authority or a copy thereof;
+(a) transmit to the foreign resolution authority any material in the possession of the Authority that is requested by the foreign resolution authority or a copy thereof;

+[Act 31 of 2017 wef 05/06/2018]

-(b) order any person to furnish to the Authority any material that is requested by the resolution authority or a copy thereof, and transmit the material or copy to the resolution authority;
+(b) order any person to furnish to the Authority any material that is requested by the foreign resolution authority or a copy thereof, and transmit the material or copy to the foreign resolution authority;

+[Act 31 of 2017 wef 05/06/2018]

-(c) order any person to make an oral statement to the Authority on any information requested by the resolution authority, record such statement, and transmit the recorded statement to the resolution authority; or
+(c) order any person to make an oral statement to the Authority on any information requested by the foreign resolution authority, record such statement, and transmit the recorded statement to the foreign resolution authority; or

+[Act 31 of 2017 wef 05/06/2018]

-(d) request any ministry or department of the Government, or any statutory authority in Singapore, to furnish to the Authority any material that is requested by the resolution authority or a copy thereof, and transmit the material or copy to the resolution authority.
+(d) request any ministry or department of the Government, or any statutory authority in Singapore, to furnish to the Authority any material that is requested by the foreign resolution authority or a copy thereof, and transmit the material or copy to the foreign resolution authority.

+[Act 31 of 2017 wef 05/06/2018]

 (2) An order under subsection (1)(b) or (c) shall have effect notwithstanding any obligation as to secrecy or other restriction upon the disclosure of information imposed by any prescribed written law or any requirement imposed thereunder, any rule of law, any contract or any rule of professional conduct.